 - Get your car in the top form to adapt to winter road conditions.
 Antifreeze in the windshield fluid helps to keep your visibility clear while driving and install winter tires to gain adequate traction on ice and snow.
 If your municipality allows using studded winter tires then do so for better safety, especially on hilly terrains.

 - Keep your headlights clean and clear off snow and dirt as well as all windows and mirrors.
 Defrost before you start a trip so that your car windows are clear from all sides.

-- When on an icy patch of road slow down, do not brake, oversteer or speed up to get past it.
+- When on an icy patch of the road slow down, do not brake, oversteer, or speed up to get past it.
 That would be a foolish maneuver that could cost you dear when you skid.